B-HANSEN/All_claims/README.md

 ### Start Application

 To setup backend service, change directory to `mock/` and run `npm install`.
-To start the server, tun `npm run mock`.
+To start the server, run `npm run mock`.

-To setup frontend, change directory to `/client` and run `yarn`.
+To setup the frontend, change directory to `/client` and run `yarn`.
 To start the frontend, run `yarn start`.
-The app will be running on http://localhost:3000/
+The app will be running on http://localhost:3000/.

-It is necessary to add `/claims` to render the main page: http://localhost:3000/claims
+It is necessary to add the route `/claims` to render the main page: http://localhost:3000/claims

 ## Testing

 To start the test runner, run `yarn test`.

-- Several unit tests are run.
+- Several unit tests can be run, together with snapshot tests.
-- Test files are placed together in the components folders.
+- Test files are placed together with the components in their respective folders.
 - Test file format is \*.test.js

 ## Pending TODOs

 In the create claims form, the validation for the incident date does not yet provide the validation for the allowed date range.
-The user must insert according to the format as indicated in the placeholder text.
+The user must insert a date according to the format as indicated in the placeholder text.
-However, it does provide the minimum validation check as required field, as implemented for all other input fields.
+However, it does provide the minimum validation check as required field, as implemented for all other input fields as well.